walakaka77/test-doc-site/friends-of-walakaka/friends-of-walakaka-introduction.markdown

 Right now, I have no friends -- but just you wait, the list would grow (hopefully...)!

+Test adding some changes, to check if I can push from my new mac

 Peace and Love<br>
 Shafik Walakaka